devicehive/devicehive-arduino/DeviceHive/examples/LedCube/README.md

 #### "cube" command

-The message intent for this command is 257.
-An array of Color structures is used as parameter for this command.
+The message intent for this command is 1002.
+An array of `Color` structures is used as parameter for this command.

-Registration data for this command is `{intent:257,name:"cube",params:[{R:u8,G:u8,B:u8}]}`.
+Registration data for this command is `{intent:1002,name:'cube',params:[{R:u8,G:u8,B:u8}]}`.
 Please note the square braces in the registration data.
 This means "array of" structures.
 Corresponding DeviceHive command (defined by the REST protocol) should look like: